Assistant Professor of Law

 Dadush's research focuses on the regulation of social finance, i.e., privately-generated capital flows aimed at solving social and environmental problems in developed and developing nations.

-Sarah Dadush, “Regulating Social Finance: Can Social Stock Exchanges Meet the Challenge?” (forthcoming, University of Pennsylvania Journal of International Law) (makes the case for regulating social finance and evaluates the potential of social stock exchanges (SSEs) for bringing this regulatory project to fruition.)
+Sarah Dadush, “Regulating Social Finance: Can Social Stock Exchanges Meet the Challenge?”
+(University of Pennsylvania Journal of International Law) (makes the case for regulating social finance and evaluates the potential of social stock exchanges (SSEs) for bringing this regulatory project to fruition.)

 Rutsel S.J.
 Martha & Sarah Dadush, “Going Against the Grain: When Private Rules Shouldn’t Apply to Public Institutions,” 9 INT’L ORG.
 L. REV. 87 (2012) (peer-reviewed) (critiques the application of the International Financial Reporting Standards—developed to harmonize financial reporting practices by businesses—to the International Fund for Agricultural Development, an international governmental organization)